 John Mueller also explained that new websites may find it challenging to rank initially because they have fewer signals, such as backlinks.

 Now, let’s use our own online marketing agency’s website Threelittlepigs.pro as a case study.
-Our agency is trying to rank for competitive keywords in Singapore’s digital marketing space such as:
+Our agency was trying to rank for competitive keywords in Singapore’s digital marketing space such as:

 “SEO agency Singapore”